Cricket News Craig Overton Mankad in Somerset vs Warwickshire County Cricket News | ExBulletin

 England test star Craig Overton has had one of the most frustrating days at the office he will ever have.

-The fast bowler finished the opening day of Somersets Division 1 County Cricket game against Warwickshire 0/57 and his temper finally exploded in the final playing session when he tried to sack Mankad, sparking disdain in some parts of the cricketing world.
+The fast bowler finished the opening day of Somerset’s Division 1 County Cricket game against Warwickshire with 0/57 and his temper finally exploded in the final playing session when he tried to sack Mankad, sparking disdain in some parts of the cricketing world.

 Overton was filmed losing Matthew Lamb via the controversial dismissal when the non-striker left his crease before the ball left the bowler’s hand.